-special Court of Common Council was held last Saturday, for the purpose of receiving a report from the Corporation Inquiry Committee, on the subject of the future management of the corporation.
-It contained fifty suggestions, some of which were that the number of wards should be reduced to twenty; that the Parliamentary franchise should be the municipal franchise; that the number of common councilmen should be one hundred and fifty; that the quorum of the Court should be thirty; that the term of the office of common councilmen should be for one year; that the Lord Mayor should be elected by the members of the livery companies, together with the municipal electors from the aldermen who had served the office of sherifi'; that the Sheriff should be elected by the same constituency as the Lord Mayor ; that the Lord Mayor and aldermen should be magistrates as at present, and have the administration of justice in the justice-rooms, and continue to be commissioners of the Central Criminal Court; that they should have the control of the city prisons as well as of the prison officers; that they should exercise the same duties in respect to the police as they now possess; that they should still have the appointment of the Recorder and other law officers ; that all exclusive rights of trading in the City be abolished, and all street tolls done away with.
+SELF-REFORM OF THE LONDON CORPORATION .---- A special Court of Common Council was held last Saturday, for the purpose of receiving a report from the Corporation Inquiry Committee, on the subject of the future management of the corporation.
+It contained fifty suggestions, some of which were that the number of wards should be reduced to twenty; that the Parliamentary franchise should be the municipal franchise; that the number: of common councilmen should be reduced to one. hundred and fifty; that the quorum of the Court. should be thirty ; that the term of the office of common councilmen should be for one year ; that the Lord Mayor should be elected by the members of the livery companies, together with the municipal electors from the aldermen who had served the office of sheriff; that the Sheriff should be elected by the same constituency as the Lord Mayor ; that the Lord Mayor and aldermen should be magistrates as at present, and have the administration of justice in the justice-rooms, and continue to be commissioners of the Central Criminal Court; that they should have the control of the city prisons as well as of the prison: officers; that they should exorcise the same duties in respect to the police as they now possess ; that they should still have the appointment of the Recorder and other law officers; that all exclusive rights of trading in the City be abolished, and all street tolls done away with.
 It was resolved that the report be printed, and that the consideration of it be postponed till the next Court.

-MPERIAL PARLIAMENT.
+IMPERIAL PARLIAMENT.

 Monday, February 9th.

-In the House of Lords, a bill providing a semedy for frivolous and vexatious lawproceedings wasintroduced by Land BROWGHAM, and read a first time.
+In the Horse of Lords, a hill providing a remedy for frivolousanda vexatious lasspoceedings wassing duced by Lond BROMSHAM, anddread a first times.

-THE DANUBIAN FRENCIPALITIES-CHNNA.

-Replying to Lord LYNDHURST, the Earl of CHAREN-DON-stated that, under the terms of a recent firman, the Turkish diverse were empowered to discuss. the minion of the Damitian Principalities, or any other question connected with the future administration of those provinces, in conformity with the ascertained wish of the population.
-He declined to express any opinion himself on that subject at present (though he confessed to some surprise on reading the recent article in the Moniteur) or to lay on the table a copy of the firman, which had, he believed, been communicated confidentially to the Government.-In answer to a series of interpellations from Lord LYNDHURST, the Earl of DERBY, the Earl of ELLENBOROUGH, and other peers, the Earl of CLAREN-DON promised to produce a variety of returns and correspondence relating to the late proceedings at Canton.
+THE DANUBIAN PRECIPALITIES-CHINA.
+Replying too Lord LYNDOWRSTF, the Earl of GLAREN-DON stated that; under theterms of a recent firman, the Turkish divense were empowered ato discuss the currion of the Danubian Principalities, orrany other question connected with the future administration of those provinces, in conformity with the ascertained wish of the population.
+He declined to express any opinion himself on that subject at present (though he confessed to some surprise on reading the recent article in the Moniteur), or to lay on the table a copy of the firman, which had, he believed, been communicated confidentially to the Government.-In answer to a series of interpellations from Lord LYNDHURST, the Earl of DERBY, the Earl of ELLENBOROUGH, and other peers, the Earl of CLAREN-DON promised to produce a variety of returns and correspondence relating to the late proceedings at Canton.